 When your hair finally reaches the exogen stage, it has already undergone many changes.
 The old hair separates from the scalp as the new hair comes in, and it then starts falling out in more significant numbers as the new hair takes its place.
 While you are most likely to notice this after you have combed your hair, you may also see clumps of hair in the shower drain or while you are styling your hair.

-How hair loss affects the different hair growth phases?
+How does hair loss affect the different hair growth phases?

 The length of time a hair cycle takes might vary significantly from person to person.
 The reduction in the size of the hair follicles that occurs in bald men makes it more difficult for new hair to form.